yuvraj9/Scripts/third most CPU & Memory consuming process/readme.md

 - These commands should be present on your system before running the script - lsof, ps, sed, cut and awk

 ## How to run this script
-- Its pretty simple to run this script.
-Below commands will help
 ```
 chmod +x process-details.sh
 ./process-details.sh